7 days 710km 13,750m

 Are there time limits?

 Yes.
-We have time limits on climbs in the early part of the week.
-We use these to assess riders’ capabilities and the impact that further climbs in the week will have, time wise, on the rest of the group and the Support Crew.
+We have time limits on climbs in the early part of the week – both climbing and descending.
+We use these to assess riders’ capabilities and the impact that further climbs/descents in the week will have, time wise, on the rest of the group and the Support Crew.

 If you are outside of the time limits we will look at what are the best options to get you through the rest of the week.
 This may involve setting off earlier, or using the cars to get you to the bottom of climbs earlier, or even to the top so that you can descend the other side.